queckezz/koa-views/readme.md

 ## Example - Module-based Template Paths

-This method exists for a module-based approaches for organizing your application.
-If your site's modules store their templates inside of the `views/templates` sub-folder of any given module, and you have a `users`, you could then do the following:
+This method exists for module-based approaches for organizing your application code.
+If your site's modules store their templates inside of the `views/templates` sub-folder of any given module, and you have a `users` module, you could then do the following:

 ```js
 var views = require('koa-views');